Create

 }

-This will create a User with name "John Doe", and that name plus the autogenerated ID will be returned.
+This should create a User with name "John Doe", and that name plus the autogenerated ID should be returned.

 Nested create